jagprog5/dev-guide/design.md

 ## Forward Compatibility

 Once something starts getting used everywhere, its design gets locked in place pretty fast.
-All the dependees needs to be updated.
+All the dependees need to be updated.
 This might not be possible for on premise deployments.
 There needs to be a plan to support forwards compatibility before things go out.
 Add a version field to schemas and leave future placeholders in library API.

+### Feedback

+In order: gather functional requirements, derive design parameters, review and audit, then implement.
+Major design changes late in a project interfere with backwards compatibility.

 ### Horizontal Scalability